 How to remove a file with Node.js

-Discover how to remove a file from the filesystem with Node.js
+Learn how to remove a file from the filesystem in Node.js with the fs module, using the asynchronous fs.unlink() or the blocking fs.unlinkSync() method.

-The difference is simple: the synchronous call will cause your code to block and wait until the file has been removed.
-The asynchronous one will not block your code, and will call a callback function once the file has been deleted.
+The difference between the two is when your code gets control back.
+The synchronous call blocks and waits until the file has been removed.
+The asynchronous one does not block, and calls a callback function once the file has been deleted.

 const fs = require('fs')